-5. Binge on panettone, the Italian Christmas sweet par excellence
+6. Binge on panettones, the Italian Christmas sweet par excellence

 In Rome you can not only eat the best ice cream or the best pizzas.
-For some years now, in the supermarkets there have been some sweets that you can't miss on Christmas Eve.
-After seeing (and eating) them year after year, we have integrated panettones to our Christmas tradition, but the truth is that these brioche-like sweets are of Italian origin.
-They usually make their appearance in Italy around November, so get ready to feast on them!
+For some years now, in the supermarkets there are some sweets that cannot be missed on the eve of Christmas.
+After seeing (and eating) them year after year, we have integrated panettones into our Christmas tradition, but the truth is that these brioche-like sweets are of Italian origin.
+They usually make their appearance in Italy around November, so get ready to feast!

 The best thing about panettones is that they are available in different varieties and formats.
-You can find them with raisins and candied fruits, with chocolate, with white chocolate, with powdered sugar...
+You can find them with raisins and candied fruit, with chocolate, with white chocolate, with powdered sugar...
 You won't have any trouble finding them, as they are everywhere, adorning the windows of **Rome'**s pastry shops.
-Very similar is the pandoro, another Italian pastry somewhat more geometric than the panettone.
+Very similar is the pandoro, another Italian pastry more geometric than the panettone.

-Best patisseries in Rome where to buy a panettone
+Best bakeries in Rome where to buy a panettone

-As I said, you can find these delicious sweets in almost any bakery or pastry shop in Rome.
+As I say, in virtually any bakery or pastry shop in Rome you will find these delicious sweets.
 Of course, also in supermarkets, although, of course, it is not such an artisanal or homemade option.
 Here are some of the best bakeries in Rome where to buy a panettone:

 - Antico Forno Roscioli.
 It is one of the mythical of Rome, indispensable in all travel guides.
 It is in Via dei Chiavari, 34.